 topics

-Mr. Sung Kijin (M2) received the Outstanding Presentation Award at the 66th Japan Joint Automatic Control Conference.
+Mr. Daiki Sugiyama and Mr. Ryoma Satake were awarded the Outstanding Presentation Award at The 67th Japan Joint Automatic Control Conference.

-Mr. Yuto Watanabe (M2) received the SCI student presentation award.
+Mr. Yuto Watanabe (D1), Mr. Hirokazu Sakata (M2), Mr. Daisuke Muroki (M1), and Mr. Kouta Harada (M1) received the SCI student presentation award.

 Graduate Curriculum